Jordan-Heiman/rSPACE_Modification/example_workflow.md

 overwrite <- TRUE

 # A TRUE/FALSE operator to indicate whether or not to display simulation maps
-# for each simulated year in the Plots window as they are created.
-If creating
+# for each simulated year in the Plots window as they are created and save them
-# more than one replicate it is recommended to set this to FALSE as it
+# to the output folder.
+If creating more than one replicate it is recommended to
-# drastically slows the processing time.
-In practice a single replicate can be
+# set this to FALSE as it drastically slows the processing time.
+In practice a
-# created with showSteps set to TRUE in order to check the settings then more
+# single replicate can be created with showSteps set to TRUE in order to check
-# replicates can be created by reading in the save parameters and using the same
+# the settings then more replicates can be created by reading in the save
-# run.label with add = TRUE and overwrite = FALSE.
+# parameters and using the same run.label with add = TRUE and overwrite = FALSE.
 showSteps <- ifelse(n_runs == 1, TRUE, FALSE)
 ```